CppQt/contactbook/README.md

 ## Specifications:

 - Qt 5.12
-- qmake
+- qmake building system
-- Linux Ubuntu 18.04
+- Tested on Linux Ubuntu 18.04

 ## Features:

 ### Load from file:
 Contact Book application allow to open text files, parse data and load contacts from selected text file in the main dialogue.

+When file is being loaded user can break process and use only already loaded contacts.

 ### Remove and Insert
-User can remove chosen contact or insert a new one into any position (after/before) of a clicked existed contact.
+User can remove chosen contact or insert a new one into any position (after/before) of a clicked existed contact or at end of list.

 ### Edit
 User can edit any contact.